MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-any-type-app.md

 With Common Data Service, you can send data about events that occur on the service to a web app by using webhooks.
 A webhook is a lightweight HTTP pattern for connecting web APIs and services with a publish-and-subscribe model.
 Webhook senders notify receivers about events by making requests to receiver endpoints with some information about the events.

 Webhooks enable developers and ISVs to integrate Common Data Service data with their own custom code hosted on external services.
 By using the webhook model, you can secure your endpoint by using authentication header or query string parameter keys.
-This is simpler than the shared access signature<!--No caps, no abbreviation via Cloud Style Guide.--> authentication model used with Azure Service Bus integration.
+This is simpler than the shared access signature<!--Was SAS.
+Should be no caps, no abbreviation via Cloud Style Guide.--> authentication model used with Azure Service Bus integration.

 - Webhooks can only scale to the point at which your hosted web service can handle the messages.